fabianfranklinhuffstead/distributedProjectNetwork/README.md

 <img src="/src/mainImages/screenshots/selection-menu.png">

 <h3>Network menu</h3>
-<p>Please note: for testing purposes you can select localhost 127.0.0.1.
-From here you can run three instances of this on your local machine for testing purposes.</p>
+<p>Please note: for testing purposes you can select localhost on 127.0.0.1.
+From here you can run three instances of this on your local machine for testing purposes.
+One instance for the server and two seperate instances to run the application as the client.</p>
 <img src="/src/mainImages/screenshots/network-menu.png">

 <h3>Standard map</h3>